skcin7/deployment_scripts/README.md

 # deployment_scripts

-Scripts I use for deployment of my apps from my local development environment to a production environment.

-My deployment script is designed to support all sorts of various projects, even projects for completely different types and platforms (such as PHP web applications, Swift iOS apps, etc).
+My deployment scripts that I use for deployment of my apps from local development environment, to a production environment.
+Designed to support all sorts of various projects, even projects for completely different types and platforms (PHP web applications, Swift iOS apps, etc).

-This is my script which works for what I need, which may or may not work for you in your projects.
-Feel free to examine the code and make modifications as needed, compare to your own deployment (hopefully you're using them!), for your own projects.
+My deployment scripts work perfectly for me, which may or may not work for you as well, to varying degrees.
+Feel free to examine the code and make modifications as needed to suit your own projects.
+I encourage you to compare them against your own deployment scripts (hopefully you're using them!) and let me know any suggestions/changes you think might improve my current deployment.

-...and yes, this is what I use to deploy even this deployment repository. :) (Yo dawg, I heard you like deployment scripts so I made a deployment script for your deployment so that you can deploy when you need your deployment.)
+...and yes, this is what I use to deploy this as well. :) (Obligatory: "Yo dawg, I heard you like deployment, so I made a deployment repository for your deployment scripts so that you can easily deploy when you need to deploy.")

 ## Usage